studiochampgauche/headless-react-wordpress-boilerplate/README.md

 >- When you use the display function with your component, use `<scg-load data-value="YOUR_MEDIA_GROUP_KEY" />` to link the good group of medias associated.

-## Medias Caching
+## Media Caching

 - When you [download medias](https://github.com/studiochampgauche/headless-react-wordpress-boilerplate?tab=readme-ov-file#loader-concept), each image|video|audio file is added to the cache API.
 - You can disable caching for a file by adding `cache` parameter to `false` in your medias REST request.
 Refer to the REST requests in your `src > back > theme > functions.php`.

 > [!NOTE]
-> No logic is done for clear files from the cache.
+>- No logic is done for clear files from the cache.
+>- Media caching works only on secure URLs.

 ## To Know